-Registration fees for the weekend are $550 and include refreshments and materials for the three days, including lunch on Saturday.
+Registration fees for the weekend are $550 and include refreshments and materials for the workshop, including lunch on both days.
 Please contact us for fee options or to discuss how you could use extended health coverage or other benefits to help with the fee.

 To register, please complete the form below:

-For complete details view the workshop flyer.
+For complete details, you can view this flyer.
 Contact us for fee options or to discuss how you could use some CAP sessions or extended health coverage to help with the registration fee.

 We’re currently looking for volunteers to help out during studio time at REcreate Outreach Art Studio.
 Studio times happen 3 times a week and are times when at-risk, street-involved and homeless youth can come to the studio and make art.
 As a studio volunteer, you’d be responsible for assisting the studio coordinator to make sure all the youth have the supplies that they need, giving youth positive feedback on their work, encouraging youth and spending time, listening to them and being someone who cares about them and their lives.